ericfoosk/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7-1.png)

-3. Calculate and report the mean and median of the total number of steps taken per day
+Calculate and report the mean of the total number of steps taken per day

 ```r
 meanStepsPerDay <- mean(totalStepsPerDay$totalSteps, na.rm = TRUE)
 ```

-+ The mean of the total number of steps taken per day is **10766.189**.
+The mean of the total number of steps taken per day is **10766.189**.

+Calculate and report the median of the total number of steps taken per day

 ```r
 medianStepsPerDay <- median(totalStepsPerDay$totalSteps, na.rm = TRUE)
 ```

-+ The median of the total number of steps taken per day is **10765**.
+The median of the total number of steps taken per day is **10765**.

 ------

 ##What is the Average Daily Activity Pattern?

-1. Calculate average steps for each interval for all days
+Calculate average steps for each interval for all days

 ```r
 avgStepsPerInterval <- aggregate(x = list(avgSteps = fullData$steps),